 In Year 3, children particularly enjoy their trip to World of Wedgwood as part of their powerful project, ‘Potty about the Potteries’.
 During the trip, children see different items being designed and also observe the production and decoration processes taking place.
 What’s more, in Year 4, children have an amazing time visiting The TATE Museum and Gallery in Liverpool.
 They look at paintings and sculptures produced by a variety of famous artists and this gives them the necessary inspiration to produce their own pieces and display them in a ‘pop-up’ gallery, back at school.
 In Year 6, children also look forward to visiting the capital city of London and during the trip, they take in the breath-taking architecture and a visit a range of museums which display some incredibly famous pieces of historic and contemporary art.

 As has already been alluded to, art forms an integral part of the powerful projects that we undertake each term at Milton Primary and as part of their project, each year group designs and creates a final outcome, which in many cases requires the development of a range of artistic competencies.
 The children then have opportunities to showcase their incredible creations, often inspired the visits that have taken place, to their peers, family and other important guests.
 It’s important to note that at Milton we LOVE to show pride in our learning and with this in mind, we can’t wait for you to come and see our next pop-up gallery!

 At Milton Primary Academy we believe that the view of every pupil is important to ensure that we provide the best education possible.
-Here is a selection of pupil voice collected during the 2019/20 academic year, and in some cases, what we are doing / have done to improve the art and design education that we provide.
+Here is a selection of pupil voice collected during the 2019/20 academic year, and in some cases, what we are doing / have done to improve the art education that we provide.

 Taylor in Reception said… “I really like cutting and sticking and making models.”